Why Quicken Is the Best Way to Keep Track of Your Money

 According to Bryan J. Bentley of Bentley Financial Investment and Insurance Advisors in Roseville, California, the first step of any budget is to sort your expenses into large categories.
 Go down the list of each monthly expense to decide which are fixed and which are variable.

 Your fixed expenses are those that are the same, or nearly the same, every month.
-Think insurance premiums, utilities, rent or mortgage payments, car payments, and bills for your cell phone, Internet and credit cards.
+Think insurance premiums, utilities, rent or mortgage payments, car payments, bills for your cell phone, Internet and credit cards.
 Most of these are costs you don’t have easy control over reducing — you can’t simply decide to spend less on them.
 But when you use Quicken Starter Edition, the software safely imports all your banking transactions and sorts them out for you.

 Start Collecting Receipts